U.S. Relations With Angola

 Bilateral Economic Relations

-Angola is the second-largest trading partner of the United States in sub-Saharan Africa, mainly because of its petroleum exports.
-U.S. imports from Angola are dominated by petroleum, with some diamonds.
+Angola is the third-largest trading partner of the United States in sub-Saharan Africa, mainly because of its petroleum exports.
 U.S. exports to Angola include machinery, aircraft, poultry, and iron and steel products.
+Angola is a partner country with Power Africa.
 Angola is eligible for preferential trade benefits under the African Growth and Opportunity Act.
 The United States and Angola have signed a trade and investment framework agreement, which seeks to promote greater trade and investment between the two countries.

 Angola's Membership in International Organizations